CrustySean/CrustyMods/README.md

 Useful patchtext to use with [3096](https://github.com/3096)’s [IPSwitch](https://github.com/3096/ipswitch/releases)

-## I don't take any responsibility for any ban or damage that these stuff can cause to you!
+## I don't take any responsibility for any ban or damage that these stuff can cause to you or your console!

 ***BE CAREFULLY***